 Like this post?
 Help us by sharing it!

-The temples, mountains and bamboo forests that amaze visitors through the warmer months take on a whole new personality when the temperature drops and the snow falls; their magic and serenity – already abundant – is amplified ten times over.
+The temples, mountains and bamboo forests that amaze visitors through the warmer months take on a whole new personality when the temperature drops and the snow falls; their magic – already abundant – is amplified ten times over.
 Steam rises from bubbling natural springs, and the vibrant orange of Japan’s torii gates stands out brilliantly against the white, while across the country dazzling winter festivals and thrilling snow-sports take place.
 Winter in Japan is the quietest season for tourism, but for those in the know, it can be the most beautiful time of year.

 And, as luck would have it, we are in the know.
 Here are some recommendations from our travel experts…